These photos show what were believed (until 2019) to be the world’s largest figs.

 These are ripe male figs. Unripe figs are bright orange.
 See Ficus punctata: What eats male figs

 According to Berg (2005) the worlds largest recorded figs are a Ficus punctata and a Ficus densechini fig. Both have been recorded to reach a maximum diameter of 15 cm for a round fig. The figs shown below are less in diameter (max 13.75 cm but are up to 18 cm long.
-This means that they are the largest figs recorded to date.
+This means that they are the largest figs recorded up to 2005 .

 Photos and information provided by Shavez Cheema and Chun Xing WONG of 1Stop Borneo Wildlife.